engin0223/Muhendislik-Tasarimi-Yapay-Zeka/README.md

 * `performance_results/` – Final performance plots for the best model, including 3D scatter plots, classification confusion matrices, and rejection thresholds.

 ---

-Do you want me to also **add a small diagram/figure placeholder** in the README showing the LDR setup with “Person → 2 LDRs → Signals → Autoencoder”?
-It might make the application instantly clear for readers.